jonahlewis4/MoKaraoke/readme.md

 #### Step 1: Set Up the Database

-1. Navigate to the Docker directory:
+1. Navigate to the Docker directory (This will start the Supabase database):
    ```bash
    cd docker
    ```